skullernet/pakserve/README.md

 * Modifying packfiles while server is running will cause bad things to happen.

 * Packfiles can be added/removed while server is running, provided SIGHUP is sent afterwards to rescan the search paths.
 Regular files on disk can be added/removed anytime.

 * Server does not dynamically compress content.
 Data must be pre-compressed and stored in .pkz for this to work.
+It is highly recommended that existing .pak files are converted to .pkz.
+This can be done using bundled [pakutil](./pakutil) utility.

-However, server *will* dynamically decompress content if client doesn't support compression.
+* If HTTP client doesn't support compression, server *will* dynamically decompress content from .pkz.